rieckpil/progmot/content/blog/one-year-course-release.md

 Develop a real-world course application.
 Enhance it with an excellent test suite and talk about it.

-And with real-world I mean a sophisitaced application that connects to various infrastructure componenents.
+And with real-world I mean a sophisticated application that connects to various infrastructure componenents.
 This is where it becomes tricky.
 Everyone can test the `add` method of a `MyCalculator` class.
 But how to write a end-to-end test that involves a OIDC Login, database access and REST API call to a remote system?

 There isn't much content out there that talks about testing.
 All those articles that talk about shiny new technology and tools to develop applications rarely touch this topic.

 That's not helpful at all.
 You visit such a article, copy the interesting parts to apply it to your project at work ...

-and then, what?
+and now, what?

 How do I now test this?